 Britain officially left the EU in February 2020.
 However, the EU and UK are yet to strike a final deal on their trading and legal arrangements going forward.
 At present, a transition period exists between the two entities, which expires in 2021.

 The ongoing Brexit negotiations have been a cause of worry for EU and UK citizens alike, who’ve been wondering exactly to what extent freedom of movement will be affected in the European area.
 Will UK nationals be able to travel to the EU visa-free as they are now, and what about permanent residency?

 Will There be a Spain Visa for UK Citizens?

 Since they’ll be holding a visa-exempt passport, British travelers will most likely need to apply for an ETIAS visa waiver before entering the Schengen area.
 An ETIAS visa waiver is a travel authorization that differs from traditional visas.
-It will come into full effect in 2021 and will allow citizens of over 60 countries to visit territories within the Schengen area for up to 90 days.
+It will come into full effect at the end of 2022 and will allow citizens of over 60 countries to visit territories within the Schengen area for up to 90 days.

 All they’ll have to do in order to apply for an ETIAS visa waiver is fill out an application form online before entering Europe.
 The ETIAS online process is designed to be quick and straightforward and the program is intended to simplify border checks and have better control over travel into and within the Schengen area.

 The visa-free status of UK nationals for short stays isn’t likely to be affected by a no-deal Brexit.
 However, the European condition of reciprocity must apply.
 This means that Brits will travel to Spain and other Schengen countries visa-free only if the same rights are granted to EU citizens visiting the UK.
 This is the standard procedure regarding visa exemption under EU regulations.